rokmc756/Hadoop-ZKcluster/README.md

-# Hadoop-ansible
-- Install Hadoop cluster with ansible
+# WHat is Hadoop Zookeeper Cluster

+# Where is Haddop Zookeeper from and how is it changed?

+# Supported versions of Hadoop / Hive / Zookeeper
-- Now Support CentOS 7.x
+- CentOS 7.x
-- JDK is  Openjdk-1.8
+- openjdk-1.8
-- Hadoop is the latest version 3.2.1
+- Hadoop 3.2.1
-- Hive is the version 2.3.2
+- Hive 2.3.8
+- zookeeper

+# Supported Platform and OS

+# Prerequiste
 ## Before Install
 Use DNS Server or update /etc/hosts for all servers

+# How to deploy hadoop-zkcluster?
+## Configuring variables
+- ansible-hosts
+- group_vars/all.yml
+- roles/hadoop/vars/main.yml
+- roles/hive/vars/main.yml
+- roles/zookeeper/vars/main.yml
+- roles/

+# Planning

 ## Install Hadoop
 1. Download Hadoop to any path